RiverArchitect/Media/README.md

 # About
 The code was developed based on data from California's Yuba River and example results can be downloaded.

-Future developments will focus on improving the GUI, developing the ModifyTerrain module for automating terraforming planning, and providing a version that works with QGIS's Python core.
+Future developments will focus on improving the GUIs, developing the ModifyTerrain module for automating terraforming planning, and migrating to QGIS's Python core.

+# Contributing
 Do not hesitate to contact sschwindt [at] ucdavis.edu and gpast [at] ucdavis.edu for reporting bugs, suggestions, or any feedback.

-# Contributing

-Do not hesitate to contact sschwindt [at] ucdavis.edu and gpast [at] ucdavis.edu with suggestions or any feedback.

 Bug reports, feature requests, and pull requests are welcome on GitHub at https://github.com/sschwindt/RiverArchitect .